YONKERS HISTORICAL SOCIETY

 1801 - Dr. John I. Ingersoll of Connecticut purchased the old Sherwood farm from Jabez Fowler and became Yonkers’ first medical doctor, attending to patients throughout all of Lower Westchester County.

-1828 - Abraham Lynt became the next owner of the house.
+1828 - Dr. Ingersoll died of delirium tremens.
+Abraham Lynt became the next owner of the house.

-1858 - According to a painting, by this time, there were two barns south of the main house and the well was already in a covered structure near the cottage.
-There was also an additional shed near the entrance road at Tuckahoe Road.
+1858 - Frederick Weed died and the house passed on to his son, Isaac.
+According to a painting, by this time, there were two barns south of the main house and the well shed already existed over the well.
+There was also an additional shed near the entrance at Tuckahoe Road.

 1880 - Henry Hicks expanded the south wing annex of the house by another room on both the ground floor and the first floor.
+The property was popularly known by locals as the Red Barn Farm.

 1901 - Angeline Weed died.